Fanush Making ~ Making of paper made hot air balloons

 Measuring, Cutting and Pasting: Measuring, cutting and pasting are the major three functions and it looks simple, but in reality the simple operation takes years to master, especially the art of pasting which require two skilled fanush makers.

-The pasting is done by an home made glue made out of wheat flour and is made insect proof by adding a dash of cobalt sulphate (locally called tunte).
+The pasting is done by an home made glue made out of wheat flour and is made insect proof by adding a dash of copper sulphate (locally called tunte).

 Fixing the Frame and Testing: A frame made out of bamboo slice is fixed at the base of the fanush by using the same glue, but a different composition.
 After which air is blown into the fanush by a table fan for checking of leaks.
 The leaks found are plugged by using the same colour paper.

-After the checking is complete and leaks are plugged.
-After that two metallic wire are attached diametrically across the circular bamboo frame.
+After the checking is complete and leaks are plugged two metallic wire are attached diametrically across the circular bamboo frame.
 The wires intersect at the centre where the spirit soaked rag ball (luti) is attached moments before the take off.